rVnPower/PixivFE/README.md

 This is an alternative front-end for Pixiv, also my second Go project, so the code may not look good for those who are experienced :(

-**Why?** Because nobody made a front-end that I like.
+**Why?** Because nobody made a front-end for Pixiv that I like.

 Note that this project is still under its preparation stage.
-It is not prepared for production, or to be called a "real alternative front-end", yet.

 ## Previews

-Homepage: currently contains recommended works, daily rankings, pixivision's articles and newest works on Pixiv.
-Route: `/`
+Homepage: currently contains recommended works, daily rankings, pixivision's articles and newest works on Pixiv. ~~Route: `/`~~ Currently borked due to recent API changes.
 ![Homepage](https://files.catbox.moe/053fzh.png)
 ![Homepage](https://files.catbox.moe/m64h7s.png)